basbaer/AndroidStudioTemplates/5_Parse/settingUpParseServerProject/readme.txt

 	vi config.json

 5. Open Android-Studio

+Option 1: open the template (already has implemented a log in Activity)

+Option 2: Start a new project from skretch
 	a.
 Start new project
 		i. go to build.grade (Module: app) and copy in the dependencies:
 		---------------------------------------------------------